evelyne24/system-design-checklist/docs/5_api-design/index.md

 Note: Even if you use API Keys and Usage Plans you still require authentication and authorisation for your API clients.
 Otherwise, a client with a valid API Key can access all your APIs in that usage plan.
 For authentication and authorisation on AWS you can use [IAM](https://docs.aws.amazon.com/apigateway/latest/developerguide/security-iam.html), a [Lambda authoriser](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) or Cognito user pool.

+**Throttling vs quotas**
+Throttling refers to limiting the amount of requests per second, while quotas allow a certain amount of API calls over a longer period, e.g. montly.
+Quotas might need to be automatically or manually reset.

 </div>

+- [ ] Use API throttling
+- [ ] Use client quotas

 ### Decide how to manage API <mark>evolution and versioning</mark>.